DM's Deep Dive with Tom Lommel on Improvisation

 - Books for good improv: Dungeon World, Fate Core, Fiasco

 - What we think about Storm King's Thunder.

 Other Related Links:

 If you like the show, you can watch other episodes of the Deep Dive on Youtube or subscribe to the DM's Deep Dive podcast.

-If you enjoyed this article please consider supporting me on Patreon and take a look at Return of the Lazy Dungeon Master, Sly Flourish's Fantastic Adventures, and Sly Flourish's Fantastic Locations.
+If you enjoyed this article please take a look at Return of the Lazy Dungeon Master, the Lazy DM's Workbook, and Fantastic Adventures: Ruins of the Grendleroot.